BrentNoorda/toy-piano/SLIDES/mdgadvice.md

 Dear MeteorJS Development Group, here's 1000 things you need to do to achieve your mission <span style="float:right;"> [&#x25B2;](../README.md#for-mdg-eyes-only)</span>
 ===============

-*My advice, and a few bucks, will buy you a small cup of Blue Bottle coffee.
+*I only coded with Meteor for a couple of days.
+So my advice, and a few bucks, will buy you a small cup of Blue Bottle coffee.
 You're welcome.*

 # 1) Figure out the animation stuff